-The proposed development consists of 141 street townhouse units and a 1.41 hectare Neighbourhood Centre block.
-The design of the Nieghbourhood Centre Block is conceptual at this stage, but is currently planned to provide 360 residential units in the form of three 6-storey apartment buildings, subject to a futrue Site Plan Application.
+The proposed development consists of 90 street townhouse units, 68 back-to-back townhouse units and two Neighbourhood Centre blocks (1.26 ha), which are planned to provide 360 residential units in the form of three 6-storey apartment buildings.
 A 1.94 hectare NHS block traverses through the centre of the site and tapers off towards the north east corner of the site.
 Above the NHS block is a 0.6 hectare SWM pond block which will connect to the SWM pond block to the north.

-Primary access to the site will be through Marvin Drive (Street 'A') with secondary accesses provided through other local roads (Streets 'B', 'C' & 'D').
+Primary access to the site will be through Marvin Drive (Street 'A') however there are other secondary accesses provided through local roads (Streets 'B', 'C', 'D' & 'E').
 Marvin Drive will connect the development to Preserve Drive, Sixth Line and the future West Morrison Development.

-Figure 7: Draft Plan of Subdivision
+Figure 9: Draft Plan of Subdivision